Another day, another dollar — and for millions of us, one more failed attempt to budget.

 7. Banking fees

 Over the past few years, numerous bank fees have materialized out of thin air.
 There is a good chance you now pay for account maintenance and paper statements, just to name two.
 Fees for overdrafts and ATM use also remain common.

 However, you should not have to pay these costs.
 As we explain in “12 Ways to Quit Paying for Bank Fees,” doing a little homework now can save you money for years to come:

 “Comparison shopping does not need to be time-consuming.
 Make a list of the features and services that matter most to you and compare costs for those at several institutions by phoning or going to their websites.
 For some pointers on changing institutions, check out: ‘How to Switch Banks in 5 Steps.‘”

 8. Cellphone use

-Unless you have an all-inclusive, unlimited cellphone plan, caps apply to minutes and data usage, and you’ll pay extra if you go over.
+Unless you have an all-inclusive, unlimited cellphone plan, caps can apply to minutes and data usage, and you’ll pay extra if you go over.
 Plus, there are charges you might not be aware of until they appear on your bill.

 If your cellphone bill fluctuates each month, take a moment to give the provider a call and inquire about more cost-effective options that may be available to you.